FactoryXCode/MfPack/README.md

+### Before going on, some policy:
+- If you have a request, question, idea or need help, please commit to [Discussions](https://github.com/FactoryXCode/MfPack/discussions).

+- If you encounter a bug then [Issues](https://github.com/FactoryXCode/MfPack/issues) is the one and only place to be.

-# MfPack
+# About MfPack

  Delphi translations for Microsoft Media Foundation and related API's.

-If you have a request, question or idea, please commit to [Discussions](https://github.com/FactoryXCode/MfPack/discussions).

-If you encounter a bug, [Issues](https://github.com/FactoryXCode/MfPack/issues) is the right place to drop.

 # MfPack covers the Delphi translations of: